Yancoal Australia (YAL) AGM 2025 summary

 Meeting agenda included financial statements, director elections, remuneration report, auditor reappointment, equity incentives, and share mandates.

-Shareholders were encouraged to participate via webcast, with provisions for real-time questions and smooth meeting proceedings.
+Shareholders encouraged to participate via webcast, with provisions for real-time questions and dual-listing compliance.

 Financial performance review

-Profit after tax was AUD 1.22 billion, with $0.92 earnings per share, and ended 2024 with nearly AUD 2.46 billion in cash and no interest-bearing debt.
+Profit after tax was $1.22 billion; ended the year with $2.46 billion in cash and no interest-bearing loans.

 62.7Mt ROM production and 47.8Mt saleable production (100%).